coleea/nextjs-server-action-example/README.md

 ## How Can I Use This?

-- I tested this using next.js `13.3.2-canary.14` version. so if you want to test `next-actions`, this version is recommanded.
+- I tested this using next.js `13.3.2-canary.14` version. so if you want to test `Next Actions`, this version is recommanded.
 - You must use `App Routing`, not Page routing
-- in App directory, write some function. we call it `Server actions`
+- in App directory, write some function. we call it `Server Action`
-- Server actions must be async function. returning promise is not enough. if it is not async function. compile error occurs.
+- `Server Action` must be async function. returning promise is not enough. if it is not async function, it throws compile error.
 - add `"use server"` statement in the first line of `Server actions`.
-- congraturations. this function will be sort of API Endpoint. for example
+- 🎉 congraturations ! this function will be sort of API Endpoint. for example

 <img src="public/use-server-function-example-v2.png">